-- Adverse Benefit Determination is defined to mean any of the following actions taken by a Plan: - The denial or limited authorization of a requested service, including determinations based on the type or level of service, medical necessity, appropriateness, setting, or effectiveness of a covered benefit; - The reduction, suspension, or termination of a previously authorized service; - The denial, in whole or in part, of payment for a service; - The failure to provide services in a timely manner;

-- The failure to act within the required timeframes for standard resolution of grievances and appeals; or - The denial of a beneficiary's request to dispute financial liability. - 315.2 Providers shall follow steps and criteria as outlined in DHCS Information Notice 18-010E.
-Additionally, all documentation shall be submitted to QI-Outpatient department within 24 hours of determination and notification to consumer.
+- 315.1 Adverse Benefit Determination is defined to mean any of the following actions taken by a Plan: - The denial or limited authorization of a requested service, including determinations based on the type or level of service, medical necessity, appropriateness, setting, or effectiveness of a covered benefit; - The reduction, suspension, or termination of a previously authorized service; - The denial, in whole or in part, of payment for a service; - The failure to provide services in a timely manner; - The failure to act within the required timeframes for standard resolution of grievances and appeals; or - The denial of a beneficiary's request to dispute financial liability. - 315.2 Providers shall follow steps and criteria as outlined in DHCS Information Notice 18-010E.
+Additionally, an NOABD log shall be maintained by Provider and all documentation shall be submitted to QI-Outpatient department within 24 hours of determination and notification to consumer.
+QI Outpatient fax (951) 955-7203.